Medwin Biteghé

-Medwin Biteghe(born 1 September 1996) is a Gabonese footballer who currently plays as a midfielder for Saudi Arabian club Al-Sahel.
+Medwin Biteghe (born 1 September 1996) is a Gabonese footballer who currently plays as a midfielder for Saudi Arabian club Jeddah.

+Career

 Biteghé played for Cercle Mbéri Sportif in the 2015 Gabon Championnat National D1.
 He led the club to the semi-finals of the 2016 Coupe du Gabon Interclubs.
 On 29 June 2022, Biteghé joined Saudi Arabian club Al-Sahel.

 Biteghe played for the Gabon national football team on November 11, 2017 against Mali in a qualifying match for the 2018 FIFA World Cup a 0-0 draw at home at the Stade de Franceville.